Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 #### _6- Compilation instructions_

 Some instructions are not really for the CPU but for the program itself.
-Every instruction of this type start with a ‘@’.
+Every instruction of this type starts with a ‘@’.

 #### _a- Import_

 Say you have written a program on a file, and you want to reuse in a new program, but you don’t want to write it all over again.
 That’s where the import instruction come into play.
-It is used to say “copy all the instructions of a certain file into the current one”.
+It is used to say "copy all the instructions of a certain file into the current one".
 Example:

-    1. # Program “addTwoNumber”
+    1. # Program "addTwoNumber"
     2. MOV $A 05
     3. MOV $B 07
     4. ADD $C $A $B